Back in the 20th century, marketing aspired to build champion brands

 marketing process again, and use metrics that serve marketing goals, business

-outcomes, or brandbuilding goals, and not just tactical or channel optimization
+outcomes, or brandbuilding goals, not just tactical or channel optimization goals.

 This will require businesses to rethink who they hire, who they fire, and how